By this point in your research, you've discovered which journals have the articles you need for your research.

 Depending on the article's availability (and where you got your citation), your options are:

 When articles are available online, you may also have a choice of file type.
+A .pdf format is normally the preferred option, since it is an exact copy of the original (printed) article, complete with accurate page numbers.

 One way to get to journals is directly from your index citation.
 Many indexes go beyond providing a basic citation and an abstract - they connect you to the article when they can.